Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 Using the first flux-weighted moment (Eq.~\ref{eq:1mom}) on the extracted profiles, we determined the relative redshift offset between \ion{He}{ii} and the Ly$\alpha$ $\Delta v (z_\mathrm{Ly\alpha}) = c \times (z_\mathrm{Ly\alpha} - z_\mathrm{HeII})/(1 + z_\mathrm{HeII})$.
 Again, the errors have been computed from $10^4$ MC realisations.

 A significant offset between Ly$\alpha$ and \ion{He}{ii} is only detected for the LAB\,8 region, where Ly$\alpha$ appears modestly blue-shifted.
 Blue-shifted Ly$\alpha$ emission with respect to non-resonant nebular lines is atypical for normal Ly$\alpha$ emitting galaxies, that show often $\Delta v (z_\mathrm{Ly\alpha}) \gtrsim 200$\,km\,s$^{-1}$ \citep[e.g.][]{Rakic2011,Song2014}, although few exceptions exist \citep[e.g.][]{Trainor2015}.
 Interestingly, our non-detections of velocity offsets between Ly$\alpha$ and \ion{He}{ii} around C11 and LAB\,8 is consistent with the non-detection of offsets between Ly$\alpha$ and [\ion{O}{iii}] for those systems by \cite{McLinden2013}.
-This hints at a physical connection between the \ion{He}{ii} emitting zones and the galaxies in their vicinity (see discussion in Sect.~\ref{sec:ionh-emiss-from}).
+Moreover, \cite{Prescott2015b} also report similar low velocity offsets between \ion{He}{ii} and Ly$\alpha$ in a \ion{He}{ii} detected LAB at $z=1.67$.
+These authors also compile data from the literature to show that LABs exhibit generally lower kinematic offsets between Ly$\alpha$ and optically thin lines and the here presented measurements on \ion{He}{ii} emitting regions in LAB1 corroborate this fact.

 Lastly, it is visible in Figure~\ref{fig:heii_maxsn} that in all three regions the Ly$\alpha$ profile appears broader compared to \ion{He}{ii}.
 To quantify this we measured the width of the \ion{He}{ii} and Ly$\alpha$ lines, $\sigma_v^\mathrm{HeII}$ and $\sigma_v^\mathrm{Ly\alpha}$, using the second flux-weighted moment (Eq.~\ref{eq:kmom}, with $k=2$).
-The so obtained measurements are reported in Table~\ref{tab:heiiprop}.
+The measurements obtained are reported in Table~\ref{tab:heiiprop}.
 We find that Ly$\alpha$ is 1.6$\times$, 2.4$\times$, and 1.4$\times$ broader than \ion{He}{ii} in the ``south'', ``north'' and ``LAB8'' region, respectively.
+These values are in agreement with the broadening for Ly$\alpha$ with respect to \ion{He}{ii} observed in a $z=1.67$ LAB by \cite{Prescott2015b}.
+As pointed out by these authors, the absence of significant velocity offsets between Ly$\alpha$ and \ion{He}{ii} and the presence of line broadening in Ly$\alpha$ with respect to \ion{He}{ii} are consistent with a scenario where a significant fraction of the extended Ly$\alpha$ emission is produced in situ.
+We will discuss this physical interpretation further in Sect.~\ref{sec:ionh-emiss-from}.